What is Lithuania?

 Laser systems developed and manufactured by Lithuanians are used by NATO soldiers; components produced in the country help develop quantum computers; and scientists of the world have already used DNA scissors technology developed by Lithuanians.
 Meanwhile, NASA engineers and researchers show great interest in human brain diagnostics and monitoring technologies being developed at the Health Telematics Science Institute at Kaunas University of Technology.
 Talented young Lithuanians have made big strides in the Internet arena by developing world-famous mobile applications that help people edit their photos, find their way round town and even train their dogs.
 Artists also use technological innovation in their creations: have you ever heard the musical sounds created by Internet users browsing on a 4G network?

 In Lithuania, it is easy to travel through time.
 We have places where the time seems to have stopped and reminds us of those who travelled from day to day, from year to year, from century to century.
+If you want to know us better it is important to talk about Christianization of Lithuania which has its own story.
 We are the last pagans on this continent, the last people of the authentic Baltic faith that existed until Christianity – paganism began to disappear in Lithuania at the end of the 14th century when Lithuania’s rulers accepted Christianity.
 The Samogitians held on the longest – they only converted in the 15th century.